laravel/docs/horizon.md

         });
     }

+<a name="alternative-authentication-strategies"></a>
+#### Alternative Authentication Strategies

-> {note} Remember that Laravel injects the *authenticated* user to the Gate automatically.
-If your app is providing Horizon security via another method, such as IP restrictions, then your Horizon users may not need to "login".
-Therefore, you will need to change `function ($user)` above to `function ($user = null)` to force Laravel to not require authentication.
+Remember that Laravel automatically injects the authenticated user into the gate closure.
+If your application is providing Horizon security via another method, such as IP restrictions, then your Horizon users may not need to "login".
+Therefore, you will need to change `function ($user)` closure signature above to `function ($user = null)` in order to force Laravel to not require authentication.

 <a name="upgrading-horizon"></a>
 ## Upgrading Horizon